Edit Part

 These parameters may be changed at a later time, but **OpenCutList** will use them to describe the part in the Parts List and to retrieve its dimensions.

-A component may be reused multiple times in a model, therefore you can label the instance.
+A component may be reused several times in a model, therefore you can label the **instance**.
 This label will also appear in the Parts List.

 Every component has an enclosing bounding box defined by the extent of the object along the component axes.